 Stanford Graduate School of Business is the most selective in the world.
 It has maintained the highest ratio of applicants to available seats among US programs for the last decade.
-The MBA class size at Stanford GSB is less than half of Harvard’s.
+This means a great number of people who apply don’t make the cut.
+The MBA class size at Stanford GSB is less than half of Harvard's.
 And with Silicon Valley in its backyard, a growing number of applicants are choosing GSB over HBS.

 INSEAD positions itself as "The Business School for the World,” living up to the promise with 80+ nationalities in its MBA program.
 It pioneered the one-year MBA and is now the world's largest MBA program.
 INSEAD’s incoming class is spread across two intakes (January and September) and two campuses (Fontainebleau, a small town 70km from Paris, and in Singapore).
 MBAs can also take electives on the school’s Abu Dhabi campus, and exchange to top US schools.

 The University of Chicago Booth School of Business thrives on a culture of inquiry and innovation.
-The MBA program sets itself apart from other top tier schools by having a total flexibility in its curriculum, and is an integral part of a university that’s focused on research.
-Chicago Booth seeks individuals who like to challenge conventional wisdom, and thrive in situations where they take the lead in solving problems.
+The MBA program sets itself apart from other top tier schools by having full flexibility in its curriculum, and is an integral part of a university that’s focused on research.
+Chicago Booth seeks individuals who like to challenge conventional wisdom, and thrive in events where they take the lead in solving problems.

 Aiming to change the way the world does business, London Business School touts itself as a place where 'Minds are truly brought to life.'
 London's culture and economy are central to the LBS experience, and its student body reflects more than 60 nationalities in the MBA classroom alone.
 Focusing on academic excellence, a strong track record of achievement and a global outlook, the LBS admissions team recruits a diverse but balanced class, with no dominant culture.